jbussemaker/SBArchOpt/paper.md

 cost and in what timeframe.
 However, architecture design spaces (i.e. the set of all possible architecture alternatives) can be very large due to the combinatorial nature of architecture decisions, making it infeasible to compare all alternatives to each other.
-Additionally, for new systems there might not be any prior experience to start from, requiring the use of physics-based simulation to estimate system performance.
+Additionally, for new systems there might not be any prior experience to start from, requiring the use of (typically) computationally-expensive physics-based simulation to estimate system performance.

 The field of *system architecture optimization* aims to enable the use of physics-based simulation for exploring the large combinatorial architecture design space, by formulating the system architecting process as a numerical optimization problem [@Bussemaker2022c].
+In optimization, the goal is to minimize (or maximize) one or more objective functions by modifying design variables, while ensuring that design constraints are satisfied.
+For example, for an aircraft propulsion system the objectives could be to minimize energy consumption and operating costs, by changing number of propellers, mechanical power generation source, fuel type, and operating strategy (i.e. the design variable), while ensuring that thermodynamic stress and reliability constraints are satisfied.
-This way, more architecture alternatives can be considered in the early design phase with the expected result of better understanding of the design space and more informed decision-making.
+By applying architecture optimization, more architecture alternatives can be considered in the early design phase with the expected result of better understanding of the design space and more informed decision-making.

 Architecture optimization problems feature several behavioral characteristics that make them a particularly challenging class of optimization problem [@Bussemaker2021]: